symbolic-kg/PyClause/docs/advanced/evaluation.rst

 The ``clause`` packe provides two utility classes ``TripleSet`` and ``Ranking`` that can be used to calculate ranking-based evaluation metrics such as MRR or hits@k .
 They also allow to perform finegrained evaluations, e.g., relation-wise or for particular triple subsets.
-We show a complete example here, that creates from a ranking file which was stored with ``RankingHandler.write_ranking(..)`` the full MRR and relation-wise and direction-wise MRRs.
+We show a complete example here, that loads a ranking file which was stored with ``RankingHandler.write_ranking(..)``.
+It displays global MRR evaluations as well as relation and direction-wise results.

 .. code-block:: python